eotamm/survival-analysis/README.md

 - Model fitting with censored survival data
 - Posterior summarization and interpretation of hazard ratios
 - Visualization of survival using Kaplan–Meier curves
+- Probabilistic survival estimation using the Imprecise Dirichlet Process (IDP)

 ## Files